 And they laughed, for the deluge felt good and refreshing.
-It had been a long time since it had not rained in the city of Varas, the sun usually shone bright and restlessly until winter in this warm country, golden light reflecting on the decorated walls of purple, blue and tumeric.
+It had been a long time since it had not rained in the city of Varas, the sun usually shone bright and restlessly until winter in this warm country, with golden light reflecting on the decorated walls of purple, blue and tumeric.

-The smell of piquant and savory seasoning, fragrant oils and ripe sweet fruits that were usually displayed on the rainbow stands had vanished as quickly as the brooding merchants had packed their goods up and found a dry place to sell their livelihoods.
+The smell of piquant and savory seasoning, fragrance oils and ripe sweet fruits that were usually displayed on the rainbow stands had vanished as quickly as the brooding merchants had packed their goods up and found a dry place to sell their livelihoods.

 "This way!", she heard Sage's joyful and warm voice, and felt her hand on her wrist before she was pulled towards a dead end.

 But Juniper was not surprised, this was the way the girl was.
 Mindless and oblivious about other's shocked glances.
-And this was the mentality of most of the population here, in this city in which she had been raised since the tender age of four.
+And this was the mentality of most of the population here, in this city in which she had been raised since the tender age of five.